Hill Valley (Back to the Future): Twin Pines Mall / Lone Pine Mall

 Twin Pines Mall is a shopping center located outside Hill Valley, where Doctor Emmett Brown first tests his time machine, making his dog Einstein the first time traveler in the world.
 The site where the mall was filmed for the movie is actually Puente Hills Mall, located in City of Industry, California.
 The J.C.
 Penney location seen in the movie has been shut down and is now occupied by a 24 Hour Fitness center.
-The mall's name changed to Lone Pine Mall after Marty went back to 1985, because he accidentally destroyed one of the two baby pine trees for which it was named as he fled an irate Old Man Peabody, whose barn the DeLorean had crashed into upon arriving in 1955.
+The mall's name changed to Lone Pine Mall after Marty went back to 1985, because he accidentally destroyed one of the two baby pine trees for which it was named, as he fled an irate Old Man Peabody, whose barn the DeLorean crashed into upon arriving in 1955.